photography of seashore during sunset

 Shenandoah National Park

 The Blue Ridge Mountains in Shenandoah National Park provide a welcome mountain retreat for your family.
-Spring rolls out a flower carpet across the mountains, providing a beautiful landscape to admire and explore.
+Spring rolls out a flower carpet across the mountains, yielding a beautiful landscape to admire and explore.
 Many of the park’s waterfalls become lackluster in the dry summer months.
 In spring, you will discover bountiful, gushing waterfalls.

 The park offers two primary means of exploration.
 To make the most of your journey, try both.
 The first is by car on the scenic Skyline Drive, a gorgeous 105-mile drive that spans the park’s entire length.
 It offers 75 overlooks to savor the views of forested mountains and heavenly wildflower-covered meadows.